echoings/actions.notify/README.md

 1. Create `NOTIFY_WEBHOOK` and `NOTIFY_SIGNKEY` secret using [GitHub Action's Secret](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#creating-encrypted-secrets-for-a-repository).
 And you can generate the value from the platform you are using.

 ## Advanced

 > What if notify format is not suitable for your case?

-Create a `.echo.actions.notify.js` file in your root project, which is export a async function definition as follow, and set `self_notify` to `true` then **You can handle notify yourself**
+Create a `.echo.actions.notify.js` file in your root project, which is export an async function definition as follow, and set `plat_type` to `Custom` then **You can handle notify yourself**

 ```javascript
 module.exports = async function notify(